What CATCH Students Say

 "Everyone here is determined to help students." — Cynthia Guajardo: CNA, Phlebotomy

-Why Edmonds CC?
+Why Edmonds College?
 I was told a lot of good things about Edmonds.

 Why now?
 This was the right time to attend college because my children are at the age now where they are influenced.
 Also, I wanted more in life and a better future for myself and my family.